Beyond Real-world Benchmark Datasets: An Empirical Study of Node Classification with GNNs

 \subsection{Various Class Size Distributions}

-Figure \ref{fg:supp_class_size} shows accuracy on graphs with various class size distributions, which is the same setting to Section~\ref{sssec:class_size}.
+Figure \ref{fg:supp_class_size} shows accuracy on graphs with various class size distributions, which are the same setting to Section~\ref{sssec:class_size}.
 We observe that all models obtain better accuracy as the size of the largest class increases.
 This result is the opposite of that of f1-macro.
 This suggests the risk of evaluating accuracy alone when class size distributions are not balanced.
-Another observation is that the very recent method GPRGNN achieves the highest accuracy across various class size distributions due to its model expressive capability.
+Another observation is that a very recent method GPRGNN achieves the highest accuracy across various class size distributions due to its model expressive capability.
 The reason that accuracy scores are not stable across various class size distributions is that accuracy highly depends on the characteristics of large classes, i.e., classes to which many nodes belong.
 Actually, we observe that the largest class has many edges within the class (i.e., the class is easy to classify) when $\alpha=0.4,0.6$.
 So, the accuracy scores in the settings are high.
 Note that this trend happened by chance because we shuffled class IDs before generating graphs.